 For additional information about Financial Aid and links to the applications see the Financial Aid Department website: https://financialaid.santarosa.edu/ or the Dream Center Website: https://dream.santarosa.edu/

-- All applications for DRD Scholarships will be submitted through SRJC’s Scholarship Office website.
+- There is now just one application to complete for students to apply for all 600+ scholarships, including DRD-exclusive scholarships.
+All applications will be submitted through SRJC’s Scholarship Office website.
 The new application can be found online at https://santarosa.awardspring.com.

-- The DRD application opens Friday, January 7th and closes Wednesday, March 2nd.
+- The DRD application is open now through Wednesday, March 2nd.
 All DRD students are encouraged to apply.
 The application will automatically save your work, so you may start and stop as you need (just be sure to finish and submit it by the deadline, 3/2).

 - Applications have a new look.
 If you have applied for our Scholarships in the past you will notice some changes in the format and questions.
-You will also have the opportunity to complete applications for non-DRD Scholarships.
+HERE is a video to see an overview of the scholarship application.

 DRD Scholarship Descriptions